desprez/springbatch-patterns/README.md

 [MultiFilesLoadJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/job/load/MultiFilesLoadJobConfig.java)

-This Job load Transaction csv files present in a directory sequentialy insert each read line in a Transaction Table.
+This Job load Transaction csv files present in a directory sequentially insert each read line in a Transaction Table.
 It use **MultiResourceItemReader** class to loop over all files found and delegate the file loading the to a reader.

 ## Pattern 13 : Extract with Process Indicator Job